walnuthq/madara-docs/docs/quickstart/bridge_appchain.md

 Bridging in general is a term used to move assets between two different blockchains.
 The blockchains may be layered (L1 and L2, for example) or they may be totally unrelated.
 Bridging is generally easier and safer between layered blockchains.

 A *bridge* is the solution for bridging.
-Typically it has a website users can use.
+Often it has a website users can use.
 In the background, it uses various mechanisms with various trust assumptions.

 Bridging can happen in either direction.
 The exact mechanisms may differ, but the end result is very similar: your asset gets transferred to the other side of the bridge.